refaathassan/neural-netwark-manualy-by-numpy-/README.md

 # neural-netwark-manualy-by-numpy-
-deep learning  model neural network with backpropagation manually by numpy
+deep learning  model neural network with backpropagation manually by numpy this network trained to do xor gate